Cray-HPE/docs-csm/operations/network/management_network/apply_switch_configurations.md

     switch(config)# auto-confirm
     ```

-1. Paste in the generated config.
+1. Paste in the generated configuration.

 ## Dell